DAS-RCN/RCN_DASformat/README.md

 ### Trace-Data
-The signal is stored in as a **dataset** under root with the name ***traces*** Note that only strain or strainrate data are acceptable.
-Units are in strains or strains/sec, respectively.
+The signal is stored in as a **dataset** under root with the name ***traces*** Units of the traces mus be given as a string in **data_unit** field.
+And additional **scale_factor** may be given that is to be multiplied with the trace data.
+This is accompanied by a string **units_after_scaling**
-Also note that data need to be geo-calibrated, such that excess fibre lengths (such as loops) are corrected for.
+Note that data need to be geo-calibrated, such that excess fibre lengths (such as loops) are corrected for.

 ```
-traces          Traces of signal (nsmpl, nchnl), type=float32
+traces          Traces of signal (nsmpl, nchnl)
 ```

 ### Header